 Luckily for everyone, the brothers aired their wishes in a family meeting, and the parents revised their estate plan.
 They passed the business on to the younger son and purchased a life insurance policy for themselves, naming the older son as beneficiary, in order to make the inheritances equitable.

-Merrill Financial Advisor Mary Mullin tells the story of another couple who intended to pass on some of their legacy by paying for their three children’s educations.
+Merrill Wealth Management Advisor Mary Mullin tells the story of another couple who intended to pass on some of their legacy by paying for their three children’s educations.
 When their daughter announced that she would rather continue working at her low-paying but emotionally satisfying job, they listened, and both sides found common ground.
 “The couple decided to help support her financially while she stayed at the job she loved and took college classes at night,” says Mullin.
 “They came to derive great joy from watching their daughter pursue work that gave her a profound sense of purpose.”

 Set up an action plan